Testing and Assessment FAQs

 What tests are required as part of the program?

 Students who are enrolled full-time in WAVA are required to take the following state-mandated assessments:

 - Smarter Balanced English/Language Arts (SBA ELA)—grades 3–8

 - Washington Comprehensive Assessment of Science (WCAS)—grades 5, 8, and 11

 How are state assessments given?

-State assessments are completed in person at one of our test sites around Washington State.
+All exams are computer based and must in person at one of our test sites around Washington State.
 You will be assigned to a Spring Testing Site that is within one hour of your home.
-Starting in December, you may view and confirm your assigned testing site by clicking the Family Login link at our Testing Portal at https://www.testingnirvana.com/login/index.php and entering your information.
+Starting in November, you may view and confirm your assigned testing site by clicking the Family Login link at our Testing Portal and entering your information.